Login

 • Glaciers viewpoints, including Hoper, Passu and Batura

-• Karakoram Highway and ancient silk route
+• Karakoram Highway and ancient Silk Route

-• Enjoy the traditional food throughout the holiday.
+• Enjoy the traditional food throughout the holiday

 The ultimate Karakoram holiday, this trip combines the best of Baltistan and Hunza into one grand tour of the incredible Gilgit Baltistan.